samuel-adedigba/ui-core-kit-monorepo/packages/ui-core/README.md

-# Blaze React UI Core
+# React UI Core Kit

 A lightweight, reusable, and flexible **React UI component library** built with **TypeScript** and **TailwindCSS**.
 It is designed for modern applications where **consistency, speed, and reusability** matter.